 A Plan for Mealtime Madness

-There are some foundational habits every family needs that can really transform the culture of your home so you can connect more meaningfully with your kids and train them in the ways of the Lord—even at the dinner table.
+There are foundational habits every family needs that can transform the culture of your home so you can connect more meaningfully with your kids and train them in the ways of the Lord—even at the dinner table.